jadecobra/python_tdd_exercises/source/basic_objects/none.rst

 .. meta::
-  :description: Beginner Python TDD tutorial on None — the simplest data structure / singleton.
-Step-by-step red-green-refactor with unittest: test_what_is_none using assertIs / assertIsNone / assertIsNotNone, then exhaustive "is None a boolean / int / float / str / tuple / list / set / dict?" tests using assertIsNotNone + assertIsInstance + assertNotIsInstance.
-Learn exactly why None is not False, not 0, not '', not [], not {}, not 0.0; identity ("is") vs equality ("=="); common None gotchas; and how to test for absence of value.
-Reproduces real AssertionError messages including "unexpectedly identical: None", "unexpectedly None", and "X is not None".
-Builds directly on the AssertionError chapters (bare assert, assertIs, test_failure patterns) before booleans/truthiness.
-Full uv init + pytest-watcher + git workflow.
+  :description: Beginner Python TDD tutorial — what is None? (the simplest object / singleton).
+Project ``none``: uv init, pytest-watcher, git. test_what_is_none keeps assertIs(None, None) beside assertIsNone(None); then red-green-refactor "is None a boolean / int / float / str / tuple / list / set / dict?" with assertIsNotNone, assertIsInstance, assertNotIsInstance.
+Shows None is not False, 0, 0.0, '', (), [], set(), or {}.
+Real AssertionError strings: "unexpectedly identical: None", "unexpectedly None", "False is not None", "0 is not None", "{} is not None", "None is not an instance of <class 'bool'>".
+Introduces assertIsNone / assertIsNotNone (parallel to assert x is None / is not None); reuses assertIsInstance / assertNotIsInstance; digression that {} is empty dict while set() is empty set.
+Builds on AssertionError (assertIs / assertIsNot) before booleans/truthiness.
 Part of Jacob Itegboje's Pumping Python series.
-  :keywords: Jacob Itegboje, Pumping Python, python None, what is None python, NoneType, python None vs False, python None vs 0, python None vs empty list, python None vs empty dict, is None vs == None, assertIsNone, assertIsNotNone, assertIs, assertIsNot, assertIsInstance, assertNotIsInstance, testing for None, None singleton, None identity, None in unittest, TDD None, None is not False, unexpectedly identical None, AssertionError unexpectedly None, False is not None, 0 is not None, simplest data structure python, Python basic objects TDD, red green refactor None, python None best practices, None vs falsy values, uv pytest-watcher none project
+  :keywords: Jacob Itegboje, Pumping Python, what is None, python None, NoneType, simplest object python, None singleton, assertIsNone, assertIsNotNone, assertIs, assertIsNot, assertIsInstance, assertNotIsInstance, unexpectedly identical None, unexpectedly None, False is not None, 0 is not None, set() is not None, {} is not None, None is not False, None is not 0, None vs empty list, None vs empty dict, is None vs == None, empty set vs empty dict, set() vs {}, testing for None unittest, TDD None, red green refactor None, uv run pytest-watcher, remove the commented lines, test_what_is_none, test_is_none_a_boolean, test_is_none_a_dictionary, Python basic objects TDD

 .. include:: ../links.rst